Timeshare economics explained by an economist: does buying a timeshare make financial sense?

 Andrew Cooper.
 Timeshare expert and philanthropist

-Any timeshare owners who no longer feel like their membership presents value, or that they were mis-sold should get in touch with our team at the Timeshare Advice Centre for advice on their options.
+If you own a timeshare and no longer feel it offers value — or you believe you were mis-sold — get in touch with our team at the Timeshare Advice Centre for advice on your options.

 Here to help